locationtech/udig-platform/docs/user/en/Tasks.rst

 * :doc:`Enabling a Tileset from a WMS Server`

--  `Handling Shapefiles with different Character
+* :doc:`Handling Shapefiles with different Character Sets`
-   Sets <Handling%20Shapefiles%20with%20different%20Character%20Sets.html>`_

 * :doc:`Importing data`